 Dr Satish Padiyar

-The course focuses on visual depictions of the male body in nineteenth-century art, in the work of David, Canova, Ingres, Géricault, Courbet, Manet, Caillebotte, and others.
+The course focuses on the image of the male body from the European Enlightenment to early Modernism, in painting, sculpture, drawing and engraving, in the work of artists such as Boucher, Fragonard, David, Canova, Ingres, Géricault, Courbet, Caillebotte, and Rodin.

-This course will be of special interest to those wishing to engage with current theories of self, sexuality, desire and vision, as articulated by Judith Butler, Jacques Lacan, Eve Sedgwick, Kaja Silverman, and Klaus Theweleit.
+Central to the course will be theories of self, sexuality, desire and vision, as articulated by Michel Foucault, Judith Butler, Jacques Lacan, Eve Sedgwick, Kaja Silverman, Klaus Theweleit, and others.